mredelis/COP3330-OOP-AS4Part2-Summer21/README.md

 Add Task: Both fields, Task Description and Due Date must be filled in to add a task.
 When creating  a new task, the status is set to Incompleted by default.

+Mark Task as Completed: Double-click on the Status Cell and select Completed or Incompleted from ComboBox